 If you are considering mediation, you have very little to lose by at least trying to resolve your conflict.

-When you go to court, you are putting your life and future in the hands of a judge that has limited knowledge as to your best interest or the best interests of your child(ren).
+When you go to court, you are putting your life and future in the hands of a judge who has limited knowledge of your best interests or your child(ren) ‘s best interests.

 We have not filed with the court yet.
 Can we mediate?